dziegel/cpp_event_framework/README.md

 - Logging support (state entry/exit/handler events)
 - States have names for logging (and an ostream operator<<)
 - Statemachines have names for logging (and an ostream operator<<)
-- A statemachine generator is available, see [Statemachine Generation](#statemachine-generation)
+- A statemachine generator is available: <https://github.com/dziegel/cpp_statemachine_generator>

 ### [Active Object Framework](#introduction-to-active-object-framework)